Age Group - KS2

 The kind of things we have gone to war over

-What is the difference between War and Terrorism
+The difference between War and Terrorism

 How every religion is peaceful

-How nobody is born a terrorist
+Nobody is born a terrorist

-How you can change the world by using just your voice
+How you can change the world by using just your voice (not violence)

 We all want a better world for our children and with this style of learning and engagement it can be achieved!
 Yes the school can use of this work towards Ofsted but fundamentally we want the next generation to have the tools in their future to be able to make a kinda world that does not have these issues that have thrived under us.